Manage user updates

 Get user updates

-Underneath, these methods subscribe the current user to a channel and add an objects event listener to receive all objects (known as App Context) events of type uuid.
+Both methods subscribe the current user to a channel and add an objects event listener for uuid events.

 Change types